Learn how to make the best sensory bins to entertain and teach your child, and to facilitate creative thinking and fine-motor development.

 - tools and instruments to provide with your sensory bin

-First you need a container to make your sensory bin in.
-The size of your container will depend on how many children will be playing with it.
+The size of the container you choose for your sensory bin will depend on how many children will be playing with it.

 - a shallow cardboard box